 MORE CONFERENCE INFORMATION COMING SOON!

-NAPSA is pleased to issue a call for proposals for workshops for the 43nd Annual Conference and Training Institute (ACTI), to be held in Indianapolis, IN from August 16-19, 2015.
+The National Association of Pretrial Services Agencies (NAPSA) is pleased to issue a call for proposals for workshops for the 43rd Annual Conference and Training Institute (ACTI), to be held at the J.W.
+Marriott hotel in Indianapolis, IN from August 16-19, 2015.
 The ACTI is a forum for attendees to review the foundations of pretrial justice and effective front-end practices, learn the latest research findings, hear about the implementation of evidence-based practices, and understand current opportunities available to those working in the field.
 The goal of the proposed workshop should be to provide attendees with information, tools, or action items that they can take home and use in their own jurisdiction.
 The ACTI targets individuals interested in learning about and improving pretrial justice and front-end decision making, including pretrial services and diversion program staff, judges, prosecutors, defense counsel, jail staff, law enforcement, and policy makers.
-Please send proposals to email@example.com by February 20, 2015.
+Please send proposals to firstname.lastname@example.org by April 15, 2015.

 Proposals should include the following information: